knat/Metah/Docs/W/Main.md

 So far, there are three methods of authoring composite activities: by the WF designer(XAML), by C#/VB and by Metah.W.
 I'm not a fan of the WF designer, for it is very awkward: working in the WF designer is like typing on a mini keyboard with thick gloves.
 If you love writing IL code, you certainly love writing composite activities in C#/VB.
 Metaprogramming is elegant and efficient, I think it is the best choice.

-During the project compilation, firstly, the MW files(.mw) and the C# files of the project are sent to the MW compiler, the MW compiler parses and analyzes the MW files and generates C# files(.mw.cs) from them, then all the C# files(generated and normal) are sent to the C# compiler to generate the final CLR assembly.

 MW projects extend from C# projects.
 Any existing C# projects can support MW by inserting the following code at the end of the .csproj file:

 ```xml